 - What are the office hours?
-This is important if your job requires you to schedule doctor's appointments after work or on Saturday.
+This is important if your job requires you to schedule a doctor's appointment after work or on Saturday.

 While you're there, notice:

-- Is the office staff courteous and helpful?
+- Are the office staff courteous and helpful?
 The way the staff treats patients is often an indication of how a doctor treats patients.